-A Boise State University research team recently was awarded nearly $1.2 from the National Science Foundation to develop an internet search user interface tailored to the skills and needs of children ranging from 6-11 years old.
+A Boise State University research team recently was awarded nearly $1.2 million from the National Science Foundation to develop an internet search user interface tailored to the skills and needs of children ranging from 6-11 years old.
 Over the four-year grant period, researchers Jerry Fails, Casey Kennington, Sole Pera and Katherine Landau Wright will use an interactive and adaptive approach to better engage and enable children to find resources on the internet that match their search intent.

 “Children face many challenges when searching online that go beyond just ‘safe-search’ and keeping them away from adult content.
 We view children as emergent searchers who face challenges spelling and forming an appropriate query, analyzing search results and selecting the best option.
 No current search engine adapts to children’s specific needs,“ said Fails, principal investigator of the project.
 “CAST will not only adapt and help them find useful results, but it will also provide scaffolding for emergent searchers so they learn to search as they search and are able to find and use appropriate internet resources.”